bmuschko/ckad-crash-course/exercises/02-creating-using-configmap/instructions.md

 2. Create a new ConfigMap named `db-config` from that file.
 3. Create a Pod named `backend` that uses the environment variables from the ConfigMap and runs the container with the image `nginx`.
 4. Shell into the Pod and print out the created environment variables.
 You should find `DB_URL` and `DB_USERNAME` with their appropriate values.
+5. (Optional) Discuss: How would you approach hot reloading of values defined by a ConfigMap consumed by an application running in Pod?